-- Help desk work may be stressful because you have no control over the calls you receive and there may be set targets for handling calls or repairing faults within a specified time frame.
+- Help desk work may be stressful because you have no control over the calls you receive.
+You might be working to set targets for handling calls or repairing faults within a specific time frame.

-While a relevant degree is not always essential, subjects with a high technical content, or a business management component, may be favoured by employers.
-Some large employers require at least a 2:1 for entry to their graduate schemes.
+While a relevant degree is not always essential, subjects with high technical content, or a business management component, may be favoured by employers.
+Some large employers require at least a 2:1 for entry onto their graduate schemes.

 A pre-entry postgraduate qualification is not essential, but a diploma or Masters in computing may be helpful for those without computing knowledge.

-- articulate and confident presentation skills and professional telephone manner;
+- confident presentation skills and a professional telephone manner

-- time-management skills and the ability to prioritise;
+- time-management skills and the ability to prioritise your workload

-- a full, clean driving licence if the job includes regular travel to clients' premises.
+- a full, clean driving licence - may be needed if the job includes regular travel to clients' premises.

 Experience of a customer service or sales environment will improve your chances of securing a job.
-Potential employers will be particularly impressed if you can demonstrate evidence of exceeding sales targets and the ability to build successful customer relationships.
+Potential employers will be particularly impressed if you can demonstrate evidence of exceeding sales targets and the ability to build successful customer relationships in previous roles.

 Any sales experience may therefore be helpful, including working in a call centre or telemarketing role, where sales skills and the ability to meet targets are illustrated.

 Sales is one of the largest job areas in IT.
-The main employers include computer manufacturers and software houses, which need specialists to explain features of their products in non-technical terms to users and those with purchasing power.
+Look for graduate programmes with major IT players as well as roles in small and medium-sized enterprises (SMEs).
+The main employers include computer manufacturers and software houses, as these need specialists to explain features of their products in non-technical terms to users and those with purchasing power.

 Computer retailers are also major employers, where work can include selling to corporate customers, offering a help desk for after-sales service and providing maintenance and support packages.